globe-and-citizen/layer8/README.md

 ```
 2. Open the InfluxDB dashboard via a browser using the defined credentials in docker-compose-influx.yml on port 8086.
 3. Create an access token in the InfluxDB UI (https://docs.influxdata.com/influxdb/cloud/admin/tokens/create-token/).
+4. Create a bucket with `layer8` name in InfluxDB
-4. Edit the `INFLUXDB_URL` and `INFLUXDB_TOKEN` values in the docker-compose-telegraf.yml file based on the created token.
+5. Add `INFLUXDB_URL` and `INFLUXDB_TOKEN` variable to `.env` file based on the created token.
-5. Start Telegraf by running the following command:
+6. Start Telegraf by running the following command:
 ```
 docker compose -f docker-compose-telegraf.yml up
 ```
-6. After Telegraf is up and running, any metrics collected by the OpenTelemetry SDK could be sent via the gRPC protocol to port 4317.
+7. After Telegraf is up and running, any metrics collected by the OpenTelemetry SDK could be sent via the gRPC protocol to port 4317.
-7. For our case, set `OTEL_EXPORTER_OTLP_ENDPOINT` to localhost:4317.
+8. For our case, set `OTEL_EXPORTER_OTLP_ENDPOINT` to localhost:4317.